Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 If you lose your home to foreclosure, you might still owe money to your lender in the form of a deficiency judgment.

-Even after you lose your home to a foreclosure, you might still owe money to the lender.
+Even after you lose your home to foreclosure, you might still owe money to the lender.
 When foreclosure sale proceeds aren't sufficient to repay the full amount of a mortgage loan, the difference between the sale price and the total debt is called a "deficiency."
 A short sale or deed in lieu of foreclosure might also result in a deficiency.

 Many states allow a foreclosing lender to get a personal judgment, called a "deficiency judgment," against a borrower for the deficiency amount.
 A deficiency judgment allows the lender to collect additional money from the borrower.
+However, a few states protect homeowners from liability for a deficiency from a mortgage loan used to purchase a residence or in other circumstances.

 What Is a Deficiency Judgment in Real Estate?